flohil/wdio-workflo/docs/list.md

 boolean values:

-- If the filter mask is set to `true`, the corresponding function will be executed for all managed `PageElement` instances of a `PageElementList` (in this case you could omit the filter mask altogether).
+- If the filter mask is set to `true`, the corresponding function will be executed for all managed `PageElement` instances of a `PageElementList`.
-- If the filter mask is set to `false`, the corresponding function will be skipped for all managed `PageElement` instances of a `PageElementList` (this can be helpful when using a `PageElementList` inside the content of a `PageElementGroup`.)
+- If the filter mask is set to `false`, the corresponding function will be skipped for all managed `PageElement` instances of a `PageElementList` (this can be helpful when using a `PageElementList` inside the content of a `PageElementGroup`).
 - If the filter mask is set to an array of booleans, a value of `true` means that the function will be executed for the corresponding `PageElement` and a value of `false` means that it will be skipped.
 The length of the filter mask array needs to match the number of `PageElement` instances managed by the list.

-The filter mask can be set via the last parameter of a function.
-If a function has other optional parameters, the filter mask can be defined via the `filterMask` property of the `opts` parameter (which is always the last function parameter).
+The filter mask can be set via the last parameter of a state retrieval, action or state check function.
+If such a function has other optional parameters, the filter mask can be defined via the `filterMask` property of the `opts` parameter (which is always the last function parameter).
 Otherwise, the filter mask itself represents the last function parameter.

 Here are some examples for how to use a `PageElementList` filter mask: